ouspg/CompSec/Lab2_Network/README.md

 ### Returns

-* Server code
+* Your own server code
-* Request you send to the server in a separate file
+* Request you send to the Juice Shop in a separate file
-* **Clear** instructions on how to start the server, send the Cross-Site script attack and how to verify that the information was sent to the server.
+* **Clear** instructions on how to start your own server, send the Cross-Site script attack and how to verify that the information was sent to your server from Juice Shop.
+* Show your possible code files(particularly HTML/JavaScript) as unpacked or non-formatted as well.

 __Tips__
 Refresh your mind how JavaScript can modify HTML elements.